 Are you about to embark on a search engine optimisation (SEO) program?
-Have you launched a new website and learned that you need to more than build for "them to come"?
-Before you throw yourself headlong into meta titles and backlinks, here's some important things to consider.
+Have you launched a new website and learned that you need to do more than simply build it for “them to come”?
+Before you throw yourself headlong into meta titles and backlinks, here’s some important things to consider.

 1. Keyword rankings are a stupid metric

 Do you rank number 1 on Google?
 Great!

 There are now so many variables that effect the specific rankings, for a specific search query, for an individual user that the very idea that you can measure “the” position of a keyword is absurd.